-By the time of the 1991-2005 survey (Philp, 2010), the number of tetrads had reduced to 15, but most of this change was due to the d tetrads had reduced to 15, but most of this change was due to the discontinuance of wool shoddy, so that the distribution reverted to the basic native coastal occurrences.
-However, more recent records, shown on the accompanying 2010-18 distribution map (with 34 tetrad records, so reverting more or less to 1971-80 recording levels) still give some inland occurrences.
+By the time of the 1991-2005 survey (Philp, 2010), the number of tetrads had reduced to 15, but most of this change was due to the discontinuance of wool shoddy, so that the distribution reverted to the basic native coastal occurrences.
+However, more recent records, shown on the accompanying 2010-19 distribution map (with 42 monad records, equating to 35 tetrads, so reverting more or less to 1971-80 recording levels) still give some inland occurrences.
 The record at TQ6950 was from recently disturbed ground at a former arable field, Yalding (2012) and may represent survival in the seed bank from old shoddy-related presence.
 Those in metropolitan West Kent and at or near Green Street Green, Longfield (TQ5870, TQ5969) and a supermarket car park near Sevenoaks (TQ5357) do not have an obvious origin, although Rodney Burton suggests (in litt.) that, at least in recreational areas, there may be potential for seeds to be transferred on the hairs of dogs who have been exercised on coastal dunes.
 However, the finding by Juliet Cairns of one plant of Medicago polymorpha on the south west edge of Blackheath (TQ3876) may be a relict of historic inland presence, echoing the record of this for Blackheath by Alexander Irvine in his Illustrated Handbook of the British Plants (1858) and by 'E.J.' in 1855 (The Phytologist N.S.
 1:166).
+Littlestone.
+Photo by Lliam Rooney, 11 June 2011